Does your coffee get cold too quickly? Do you want to keep it warm but have no idea how? I know exactly how you feel!

-The ideal temperature of the carafe would be around 200 degrees F and the process is very easy.
-Simply fill the beaker with boiling water.
+The ideal temperature of the mug/carafe would be around 200 degrees F and the process is very easy.
+Simply fill it with boiling water.

-After a minute (when the carafe is all warm), remove the water and replace it with freshly brewed coffee!
+After a minute (when the carafe/mug is all warm), remove the water and replace it with freshly brewed coffee!

 6. Styrofoam cup

-Not as environmentally conscious as some other options on the list, a Styrofoam cup still has a great potential of keeping your coffee warm.
+Not as environmentally-friendly as some other options on the list, a Styrofoam cup still has a great potential of keeping your coffee warm.
 Much more potential than many other choices, as a matter of fact.
 But it’s a definite no-no when it comes to the environment.